The Very Short Version of My Fitness Journey

 EUPHORIA - RIGHT IN THE FEELS

-I contemplated my journey and what I went through to be here.
+I contemplated my journey and what I went through to be here all the pain, the gallons of sweat and tears, the time commitment, everything came rushing to me.
 In this moment the emotions overwhelmed me, but I was happy; I went from being fat and sick all the time to training for my first show and in the best health and shape of my life.

 THE TOP OF MT.
 EVEREST REACHED?